NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 directly leveraged within an OpenStack context, as a user of Cinder requests a snapshot be taken of a particular Cinder volume (not the containing FlexVol volume).
-As a Cinder volume is represented as either a file on NFS or as a LUN (in the case of iSCSI or Fibre Channel), the way that Cinder snapshots are created is through use of ONTAP's FlexClone technology.
+As a Cinder volume is represented as either a file on NFS, NVMe namespace or a LUN (in the case of iSCSI or Fibre Channel), the way that Cinder snapshots are created is through use of ONTAP's FlexClone technology.
 By leveraging the FlexClone technology to facilitate Cinder snapshots, it is possible to create many thousands of Cinder snapshots for a single Cinder volume.

-FlexClone files or FlexClone LUNs and their parent files or LUNs that are present in the FlexClone volume continue to share blocks the same way they do in the parent FlexVol volume.
+FlexClone files, FlexClone NVMe namespaces or FlexClone LUNs and their parent files, NVMe namespaces or LUNs that are present in the FlexClone volume continue to share blocks the same way they do in the parent FlexVol volume.
 In fact, all the FlexClone entities and their parents share the same underlying physical data blocks, minimizing physical disk space usage.

 .. important::